Qawaz/K-OpenApi-Parser/GettingStarted.md

 ### Regenerating Code

-The KaiZen parser uses JsonOverlay to generate interfaces and implementation classes for all OpenAPI object types, based on information provided in a YAML-based DSL (`types3.yaml`).
+The K parser uses its own framework to generate interfaces and implementation classes for all OpenAPI object types, based on information provided in a YAML-based DSL (`types3.yaml`).
 The git repo always contains up-to-date copies of all these generated sources, but if you ever want